Home

 Shrub

 Generally a small woody plant, such as rosemary, sage and lavender.
-They are either evergreen or deciduous (loose their leaves off season) and normally grow year after year.
+They are either evergreen or deciduous (lose their leaves off season) and normally grow year after year.

 You can propogate shrubs by cuttings, layering or dividing.